'It was boom!' inside crashing plane in San Francisco

-SAN FRANCISCO (Reuters) - The crash site smelled like diesel fuel, and the plane was burning.
-The tail and landing gear had been ripped off during the crash of Asiana Airlines flight 214 from Seoul.
+SAN FRANCISCO, July 7 (Reuters) - In the end, it was an easy exit from the plane.
+The tail was gone, and the landing gear had been ripped off during the crash.

-Other fire trucks were heading toward the site when San Francisco Fire Department Lieutenant Dave Monteverdi and his crew scampered up an emergency evacuation chute, into the plane.

-“We entered the aircraft and it smelled like burnt plastic,” Monteverdi said in an interview.
-Despite the fire, they didn’t need a flashlight to see towards the back of the plane.
-The tail was gone and doors were open.
+Wen Zhang, seated near the back of Asiana Airlines flight 214 from Seoul, waited until the plane slid to a stop.
+Then she gathered up her crying 4-year-old son, picked up her carry-on bag and stepped out into the San Francisco sunshine.

 Pilot Lee Kang-kook was at the controls of Boeing 777 as it approached San Francisco International Airport at about 11:30 a.m., at the end of a 10-hour flight.